Joseph Flom

-Joseph Harold Flom was an American lawyer and pioneer of mergers and acquisitions, specializing in representing companies in takeover battles.
+Joseph Harold Flom (December 21, 1923 – February 23, 2011) was an American lawyer and pioneer of mergers and acquisitions, specializing in representing companies in takeover battles.
 By the 1980s, he had acquired a reputation of being "Mr. Takeover" (whereas Martin Lipton was known as "Mr. Defense").
 Flom became a partner at what is now known as Skadden, Arps, Slate, Meagher & Flom in 1954, and helped transform it from a four-lawyer firm into one of the largest law firms in the United States.
 In 1999, The American Lawyer named him one of their "Lawyers of the Century".

 Early life

 Flom was born in Baltimore, Maryland to Itzak (Isadore) Flom, a labor organizer in the Garment District, Manhattan, and the former Fannie Fishman.
-Both parents were Jewish immigrants from a shtetl in the Russian Empire, and—although they were already married—came to United States separately, shortly after World War I. Three years after Joe Flom was born in Baltimore, the family moved to Borough Park, Brooklyn, New York City, where Joseph Flom grew up.
+Both parents were Jewish immigrants from a shtetl in the Russian Empire, and—although they were already married—came to the United States separately, shortly after World War I. Three years after Joe Flom was born in Baltimore, the family moved to Borough Park, Brooklyn, New York City, where Joseph Flom grew up.